ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

    Maximum Stream Data: A variable-length integer indicating the maximum amount of data that can be sent on the identified stream, in units of bytes.

-When counting data toward this limit, an endpoint accounts for the largest amount of data that is sent or received on the stream.
-The data sent on a stream MUST NOT exceed the largest maximum stream data value advertised by the receiver.
+All data sent in WT_STREAM frames for the identified stream counts toward this limit.
+The sum of the lengths of Stream Data fields in WT_STREAM frames on the identified stream MUST NOT exceed the value advertised by a receiver.

 ## WT_MAX_STREAMS Frames